 Invoicing is a traditional payment method widely used in B2B transactions throughout the DACH region.
 It allows businesses to issue invoices post-delivery of goods or services, providing buyers a set period (often 30-90 days) to make the payment.

-It is interesting to note that invoices are still the second-most popular payment method when shopping online in Germany, which may not be popular among merchants but is expected widely, especially in B2B transactions.
-The one big exception is PayPal which outshines every other online payment method due to its wide popularity.
+It’s interesting that invoices are still the second-most popular payment method when shopping online in Germany, which may not be popular among merchants but is expected widely, especially in B2B transactions.
+The one big exception is PayPal, which outshines every other online payment method due to its wide popularity.

 Direct Debits (SEPA)